xingfanxia/pulpfiction-crawler/README.md

 - Not only search by book name but also search by author.
 - So needs to be able to return a book list matching author.
+- Provide more results by accessing more pages.